wp-plugins/wp-symposium-toolbar/readme.txt

 = Upgrading the plugin =

-If you are upgrading manually, make a copy of your current wp-symposium-toolbar plugin folder just in case anything goes wrong.
-Then follow the above steps: download the zip file, extract its content and upload the folder wp-symposium-toolbar via FTP in your path-to/wp-content/plugins folder.
-Make sure you de-activate and re-activate the plugin.
+To upgrade manually, download the zip file and extract its content locally.
+Deactivate the previous version to avoid any warning due to changes, and upload the folder wp-symposium-toolbar via FTP in your path-to/wp-content/plugins folder.
+Re-activate the plugin.

 Alternatively, use the WordPress feature to upgrade the plugin from the WP Dashboard.
 This process will automatically de-activate and re-activate the plugin.

-= Adding the plugin to your site =
+= Configuring the plugin for your site =

 A new menu will appear in the WP Dashboard, called "Toolbar", where you will find options for the plugin.
 The plugin default settings are relatively conservative, hence upon activation you shouldn't notice much difference in the Toolbar: once the plugin is activated, you should visit the options page, and modify these options so they fit your needs.
 Please refer to the help tabs of the options page for more information.